Vegetable-SYC/fnk0090-docs/docs/source/fnk0090/codes/C/1_LED.rst

 .. note::

-    For macOS users, if the uploading fails, please set the baud rate to 115200 before clicking “Upload Using Programmer”.
+    For macOS users, if the uploading fails, please set the baud rate to 115200 before clicking "Upload Using Programmer".

 .. image:: ../_static/imgs/1_LED/Chapter01_03.png
     :align: center